Master in Real Estate

-The Master in Real Estate (MRE) is a 12-month degree program for individuals seeking to acquire or sharpen core real estate skills while learning how real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.
+The Master in Real Estate (MRE) is a 12-month degree program for individuals seeking to acquire or sharpen traditional real estate skills while learning how real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.

-The program will accept applications in fall 2022, with the first class enrolling in fall 2023.
+The program will accept applications in Fall 2022, with the first class enrolling in Fall 2023.
 The MRE program anticipates enrolling up to 25 students.
 Applicants must possess a bachelor’s or equivalent degree.
 Two or more years of professional experience in real estate or related fields (urban planning, urban design, architecture, landscape architecture, etc.) is preferred.
 Scholarships will be available based on need.

 Why has Harvard opted to offer the MRE degree now?

 Fast evolving social, environmental, and economic conditions in cities and metropolitan areas are precipitating the need for new skills and knowledge.
 On top of the everyday pressures of making real estate work are the impacts of climate change, demands for equitable development, changing home-work arrangements, on-line consumerism, and global flows of capital.
-Real estate investors are applying environmental, social, and governance (ESG) criteria as new metrics for performance.
+Many real estate investors are applying sustainability or environmental, social, and governance (ESG) criteria as new metrics for performance.
 Regulatory agencies are moving to require that developers and owners demonstrate that their projects account for environmental factors.
 The provision of socially desirable public benefits such as affordable housing is becoming a common requirement of local development approval.

 Whether originated by private for-profit, private not-for-profit, or public actors, real estate occupies a pivotal role in determining the extent to which the physical places where people live, work, and play are productive, equitable, sustainable, and attractive.
 How can real estate as a field of practice deploy its actors, resources, and processes to meet growing societal aspirations for equitable and environmentally sustainable cities and metropolitan areas?
 What knowledge, techniques, and theories must practitioners learn to meet this broader array of opportunities and challenges?
 How should academic degree programs in real estate pedagogically address the new realities?